Documentation

 When you set up a meter globally, AxGen automatically tracks detailed metrics for all generation operations:

-import { metrics } from '@opentelemetry/api'
+import { metrics } from "@opentelemetry/api";

-import { axGlobals } from '@ax-llm/ax'
+import { axGlobals } from "@ax-llm/ax";

 // Set up metrics globally

-axGlobals.meter = metrics.getMeter('my-app')
+axGlobals.meter = metrics.getMeter("my-app");

 // All AxGen operations now automatically track metrics

-const gen = new AxGen('userQuestion:string -> assistantAnswer:string')
+const gen = ax("userQuestion:string -> assistantAnswer:string");

-const result = await gen.forward(ai, { userQuestion: 'Hello!' })
+const result = await gen.forward(llm, { userQuestion: "Hello!" });

 Metrics Tracked